Skip to content

 Some of his belongings couldn't be saved.
 The mattress—contaminated beyond cleaning.
 The bedroom furniture—wood had absorbed spores.
 The workshop tools he'd stored in the basement—cleaned and salvaged, but it took hours.

-Bram stood in the rental apartment, looking at what remained of his possessions: two duffel bags of clothes, his laptop, his toolbox, a few sentimental items.
+Bram stood in the rental apartment, looking at what remained of his possessions: two duffel bags of clothes, his laptop, his toolboxes, a few sentimental items.
 Eight years of life reduced to what fit in a corner of a small living room.

 Emma found him sitting there, staring at the meager pile.